 Inside the stadium is a completely different story.
 You'll walk through the gates with no issues at all.
 The concourses are spacious and allow for you to get to any point in the stadium without much trouble.
 Restrooms are easily accessible and without lines.
 There's enough room to move around comfortably in the aisles.

-Until the Buffaloes start turning their luck around it would be hard to justify a good ROI based on the on the field product alone.
+Until the Buffaloes start turning their luck around, the ROI based on the field product alone is less than it could be.
 However, there are plenty of other reasons your overall experience is worth the cost.
 Tickets start at $30 and there isn't a bad seat in the house.
 You'll love your stay in Boulder and will likely whine like a child when you realize it's time to head home.
 If you can catch the matchup with Utah, I'd definitely recommend that as the option for the best experience.
 Currently CU and Colorado State are playing their annual series at Sports Authority Field at Mile High but if they ever move the game back to on-campus sites, this would be another great option.
 Playing in the Pac-12 however will give you plenty of solid options each week.

 The Ralphie run is truly one of the great experiences in college football.
 Watching this massive buffalo stampede around the field is fun for both young and old.